lucyannofrota/lucyannofrota/README.md

 :mortar_board: Electrical engineering \
-:books: I am studying for a master's in Robotics, Control, and Artificial Intelligence
+:books: Currently studying for a master's in Robotics, Control, and Artificial Intelligence